glpi-project/doc/source/modules/assets/phones.rst

 Volumes
 -------

-Summarises all the :doc:`volumes <../../tabs/volume>` present (hard disk, DVD) as well as the partitions present on the workstation
+Summarises all of the :doc:`volumes <../../tabs/volume>` present (hard disk, DVD) as well as the partitions present on the workstation
 (virtual disks such as Google Cloud may appear if they are installed as a network drive).

 * Name